Is your health holding you back?

 Book a FREE Discovery Call to find out if we can help you get from where you are to where you want to be.

 Curious?
-Book an obligation-free phone call to discover if we're a good fit for each other.
+Book an obligation-free phone call to discover how we can help you.

-Ready to get started?
-Book an Initial Consultation for a thorough assessment of your health and functional well-being so we can map out a plan and track your progress as we work towards achieving your goals.
+Our Initial Consultation includes a thorough assessment of your health and functional well-being so we can map out a plan and track your progress as we work towards achieving your goals.

 Kinesiology is a great tool for assessing and "tuning up" specific aspects of your body-mind and bio-energetic system.
 (Recommended for specific, short-term goals.)

 BGI is a holistic approach that is great for identifying and releasing stuck energy, tension or stress in your body-mind and bio-energetic system that is holding you back from being your best.
 (Recommended for long-term well-being and full life expression.)

 40 Vine Street